lynxcs/homebridge-ct200/README.md

         "name": "CT200",
         "access": "ACCESS KEY",
         "serial": "SERIAL",
-        "password": "PASSWORD"
+        "password": "PASSWORD",
+        "zone": 1
     }
 ]
 ```
-where `name` is the name that shows up in homekit; `access` is the access key, `serial` is the serial key, both of which can be found in the bosch EasyControl app; `password` is the password used to login (**Can't be longer than 8 characters**, this is a limitation of the bosch-xmpp library, and might be fixed later)
+where `name` is the name that shows up in homekit; `access` is the access key, `serial` is the serial key, both of which can be found in the bosch EasyControl app; `password` is the password used to login (**Can't be longer than 8 characters**, this is a limitation of the bosch-xmpp library, and might be fixed later).

+`zone` is Optional and can be use to change which device to read from in Homekit in case you have more devices. **Can't be run more these CT200 accessories in Homebridge in the same time, this is TODO for now**.

 #### Getting help
 If you need help troubleshooting, create an issue and I'll try to help you fix it.